 - Increase endowment to provide for 70% of our operating budget

-- Establish a $250,000 fund to endow our Summer Seminar classes
+- Establish a $250,000 fund for ten years of our Summer Seminar classes

 - Fulfill a $500,000 fund to endow our Herb Reich Sciences Chair